cpea2506/sudoku/README.md

 [To Sudoku Solver](https://cpea2506.github.io/sudoku/)

 - First, click on any mode to start using.
-- Then click on the algorithm you want to use for solving board.
+- Then click on the algorithm you want to use for solving the board.
 - Well, done!

 ### Note: